 1. Quick pick

-Choose the stronger sentence for Matching Patterns in Sentences.
+Choose the stronger sentence for combining clauses effectively.

 2. Build it

-Put this Matching Patterns in Sentences sentence in the correct order.
+Put this sentence in the correct order to effectively combine clauses.

 Tap a chunk to move it down.
 Tap it again to send it back.